Preparing Your Data Files¶

 Semi-structured Data Size Limitations¶

-The VARIANT data type imposes a 16 MB (compressed) size limit on individual rows.
+The VARIANT data type imposes a 16 MB size limit on individual rows.

-In general, JSON and Avro data sets are a simple concatenation of multiple documents.
-The JSON or Avro output from some software is composed of a single huge array containing multiple records.
+In general, JSON data sets are a simple concatenation of multiple documents.
+The JSON output from some software is composed of a single huge array containing multiple records.
 There is no need to separate the documents with line breaks or commas, though both are supported.

 Instead, we recommend enabling the STRIP_OUTER_ARRAY file format option for the COPY INTO <table> command to remove the outer array structure and load the records into separate table rows: